-Credit cards are accepted, but the credit card account information is never stored on our systems.
-We partner with PayPal, one of the largest and most trusted names in the online payment processing business, to process payments and assure compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+Credit cards are accepted, but the credit card account information is never stored on Inter-State systems.
+We partner with both PayPal and Stripe, two of the largest and most trusted names in the online payment processing business, to process payments and assure compliance with the Payment Card Industry Data Security Standard (PCI DSS).

 Please be advised that while we strive to protect your PII and privacy, we cannot guarantee or warrant the security of any information you disclose or transmit to us online and are not responsible for the theft, destruction, or inadvertent disclosure of your PII.

 Do we use 'cookies'?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Chrome or Internet Explorer) settings.
 Each browser is a little different, so look at your browser's Help menu to learn the correct way to modify your cookies.

 If you disable cookies, some features will be disabled.
 Your site experience could be less efficient and some of our services will not function properly.
 However, you can still place orders.

 Other Information Collection Methods We May Use